 Dr. Lima received her doctoral degree from the University of Virginia.
 Her broad area of interest is teaching and learning, as informed by the perspectives of cognitive, developmental, and educational psychology.
 Her current research focuses on preschoolers' word learning in the school setting, and her classes include Lifespan Development, Child Psychology, and Statistics.
 Beyond Augie, she is most closely involved with the development of her son Gabriel and daughter Sophia.

 Dr. Babcock received her doctoral degree from Michigan State University.
 She is interested in how cognitive abilities (memory, attention and learning) are affected by real-world task demands, and how normal cognitive aging changes memory and attention abilities.
 In particular, she has investigated the effects of technology on creativity, Internet ads on attention, and how people can improve their abilities to learn names.
 Her courses include Cognitive Psychology, Research Methods in Psychology, Sensation and Perception, and Human Lifespan Development.
-She also team-teaches a capstone course on ethical issues surrounding the use of digital technology.
+She has team-taught a course on ethical issues surrounding the use of digital technology.
 She enjoys taking long walks with her Labrador retriever (Seager), trying out new recipes with her husband, and visiting family back in Michigan.

 Assistant Professor, Counseling Psychology